Jerzy Popiełuszko: Monuments

 The abstract sculpture of the eternal flame was created by Henry Chotkowski and dedicated on June 16, 1989.
 An aluminum plaque on the stone wall surrounding the sculpture explains the significance of the sculpture.

 The rock that was used to kill Popiełuszko was placed in the San Bartolomeo all'Isola in Rome as a relic of a 20th-century martyr, part of the memorial to 20th– and 21st–century martyrs.

 There are two monuments commemorating Father Popiełuszko in Budapest, Hungary.
 In 2017, a monument containing Father Popiełuszko's motto "Overcome evil with good" written in Polish and in Hungarian was unveiled in the Csepel district of the Hungarian capital.
 In Csepel, there is also a street named after Father Popiełuszko and a belfry in his honor.
 Meanwhile, in 2016 in the Óbuda-Békásmegyer district of Budapest there is a square named after Father Popiełuszko and a monument consisting of stones that make up a rosary featuring quotes by Popiełuszko.

-There is also one monument in the French city of Béziers.
+There is also a monument in the French city of Béziers.